tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 pub const DONATION_DENOM: Item<String> = Item::new("donation_denom");
 ```

 Note that we keep our admin list as a single vector.
-However, in the whole
-contract, in most cases, we access only a single element of this vector.
+However, in most cases, we access only a single element of this vector.

-This is not ideal, as now, whenever we want to access the single admin entry,
+This is not ideal, as now, whenever we want to access a single admin entry,
-we have first to deserialize the list containing all of them and then iterate
-over them until we find the interesting one.
+we have to firstdeserialize the entire list and then iterate over it until we find the admin we are interested in.
 This might consume a serious
-amount of gas and is completely unnecessary overhead - we can avoid that using
+amount of gas and is completely unnecessary - we can avoid that using
 the [Map](https://docs.rs/cw-storage-plus/1.0.1/cw_storage_plus/struct.Map.html)
 storage accessor.

 ## The `Map` storage

 First, let's define a map - in this context, it would be a set of keys with values
-assigned to them, just like a `HashMap` in Rust or dictionaries in many languages.
+assigned to them, just like a `HashMap` in Rust or `dictionaries` in many other languages.
 We define it as similar to an `Item`, but this time we need two types - the key type
 and the value type: